lucas-rodrigues-goes/framework-dnd/docs/content/Combat Proficiencies.md

 ### Blunt Weapon
 - Proficiency: While wielding blunt weapons your attacks that would be blocked by metal armor, deal half damage instead
 - Expertise: Successful hits with blunt weapons reduce the target's armor class by 2 for 1 round.
+(WIP)
 - Mastery: (No additional benefit)
 - Grandmastery: (No additional benefit)

 ### Axe
 - Proficiency: While wielding greataxes and battleaxes your attacks that would be blocked by leather or hide armor, deal half damage instead.
 - Expertise: Your attacks force opponents to make a Strength Saving throw with a difficulty of 10 + your strength modifier, being knocked prone on a fail.
+(WIP)
 - Mastery: (No additional benefit)
 - Grandmastery: (No additional benefit)